safithetechi/Chrome-Extention/README.md

-To extract events from mouse clicks from sctrach
+To extract events from mouse clicks from sctrach for analysis